karmaniverous/blog/_posts/2024-09-02-some-words-on-linkedin.md

 I could publish to my blog and post a link to LinkedIn.
 But in my experience, that just doesn't work: LinkedIn users like to stay on LinkedIn, and the platform is really engineered to emphasize native content.
 So a link to an external site is just not going to get the same traction as a native post, if it gets any at all.

-The best answer I've come up with is _cross-posting_: publish to my blog and then post a copy to LinkedIn.
+The best answer I've come up with is _cross-posting:_ publish to my blog and then post a copy to LinkedIn.
 This is more work, but if I'm smart about it, it's just a LITTLE more work.
 So that's what I'm doing.

-As a software developer, I'm allergic to WET work.
-"WET" being the opposite of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): _Don't Repeat Yourself_ is a core principle in software engineering.
+As a software developer, I'm allergic to WET work. _WET_ being the opposite of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): _Don't Repeat Yourself_ is a core principle in software engineering.
 It REALLY runs across the grain to post the same content twice!

 But I think I can make it make sense by thinking in terms of process.
 My blog is where I post drafts, and iterate on them until I've ironed out the kinds.
 LinkedIn is where I post the final, polished version.
 So the blog is a _workbench_, and LinkedIn is a _showroom_.

 The key is that I need not to care that all my real traffic & interaction will be on LinkedIn, not my blog.
-But since I'm not trying to monetize my blog, and I'm not really getting any traffic there anyway, I think I can live with that.
+But since I'm not trying to monetize my blog, and I'm not really getting any traffic there anyway, _sama sama_.

+Also, since I _am_ a software developer, at some later date I can probably automate the cross-posting process.
+For technical reasons that may be a little fraught, but with a little work I can probably eliminate _most_ of the heavy lifting.

+I think I can live with that.
 I think. 😅